ArtifexSoftware/MuPDF.NET/docs/classes/textwriter.rst

       :rtype: list
       :returns: List of lines that did not fit in the rectangle.
 Each item is a tuple `(text, length)` containing a string and its length (on the page).

    .. note:: Use these methods as often as is required -- there is no technical limit (except memory constraints of your system).
 You can also mix :meth:`Append` and text boxes and have multiple of both.
 Text positioning is exclusively controlled by the insertion point.
-Therefore there is no need to adhere to any order. *(Changed in Raise an exception for an unsupported font -- checked via :attr:`Font.IsWritable`.
+Therefore there is no need to adhere to any order.
+Raise an exception for an unsupported font -- checked via :attr:`Font.IsWritable`.

-   .. method:: WriteText(MuPDFPage page, float opacity = -1, float[] color = null, Morph morph = null, int overlay = 1, int oc = 0, int renderMode = 0)
+   .. method:: WriteText(Page page, float opacity = -1, float[] color = null, Morph morph = null, int overlay = 1, int oc = 0, int renderMode = 0)

       Write the TextWriter text to a page, which is the only mandatory parameter.
 The other parameters can be used to temporarily override the values used when the TextWriter was created.